jhc050998/SMDP/README.md

 In our paper, we introduce:

+- **A temporally encoded spiking neural network based learning sysem:** The multilayer SNN with a fully connected structure.
+The LIF neuron employed as the basic unit of computation in the SNN.

 - **A novel synchronized membrane potential-driven plasticity (SMDP) algorithm:** Inspired by biological burst-firing phenomena, SMDP assigns spiking coefficients to each spike event, allowing neurons to emit multiple spikes simultaneously.

 <p align="center">